ht-diva/genomics_QC_pipeline/README.md

 The workflow supports three values for `filter_by_imputation_quality`:

-- `info_score`: generates BGEN data, computes qctool SNP statistics, selects variants meeting `INFO_score`, and extracts them from the chromosome-specific PGEN files;
+- `info_score`: generates BGEN data, computes qctool SNP statistics, selects variants meeting `INFO_score`, and extracts them from the chromosome-specific PGEN files.
+Explicitly phased dosages are not required by the pipeline validation for this strategy;
-- `minimac3`: applies the configured `minimac3-r2-filter` threshold;
+- `minimac3`: first requires `plink2 --pgen-info` to report `Explicitly phased dosages present`, then applies the configured `minimac3-r2-filter` threshold;
 - `none`: skips imputation-quality filtering and passes the preceding QC dataset to harmonization.

 ## Running the pipeline